Atlantic Islands of Galicia National Park: Geology

 The geological history of the islands dates back to the Palaeozoic era, when the geological materials which currently form the land and marine areas of the park were formed.
 The geological composition of the Archipelagos of Cíes, Ons and Sálvora is of granitic nature, although in the first two the predominant parent rock is two-mica gneiss-granite, while in Sálvora the predominant material is coarse-grained amphibole-biotite late granodiorite.
 Cortegada, meanwhile, presents a composition that is predominantly of metamorphic rock shale and paragneiss, with migmatic granite.

 Climate

 Although located in a region of oceanic climate, most of the islands of the park present a sub-humid mediterranean climate of Atlantic tendency.
 Rain is less abundant than in the nearby coast due to the low altitude of the islands, which represents a minimal obstacle for passing clouds.
 The annual precipitation in Cíes is 1,000 mm/year, while Ons and Sálvora receive 1,500 mm/year.
 In the summer, precipitation becomes rare.
 Cortegada, due to its location in the inside of the estuary close to the coast, presents an oceanic climate, with a rainfall of 2000 mm/year.
-The average annual temperature oscillates in a range of 13-15 ºC with little seasonal variability, with dominant winds from the North in the summer months and from the Southwest in winter.
+The average annual temperature oscillates in a range of 13-15 °C with little seasonal variability, with dominant winds from the North in the summer months and from the Southwest in winter.